 The treatment of infertility can be an emotional and financial struggle for many couples.
 Over the years, physicians have tried to evaluate a couple’s fertility treatment success prior to undergoing treatment in the effort to reduce their stress and give them a true sense of the probability of achieving pregnancy.

-If you would like to schedule an in-person or Skype consultation with Dr. Severino, please contact us here.
+If you would like to schedule an in-person or Skype consultation with Nevada Fertility Center, please contact us here.